 Our new shower was installed at the end of 2017 and has made a real difference to the cottage.

 Pets are welcome, but because there is livestock in the surrounding fields, we ask that owners act responsibly and keep dogs on leads when near sheep and cattle.

 This is the perfect place for a relaxing holiday.
 It takes about 20 minutes to drive into Tarbert along the single-track road, and 40 minutes to Lochgilphead.
 The award-winning Kilberry Inn is only 3 miles away and offers delicious meals made from local produce.
 A day trip to Gigha and the Achamore Gardens is a popular choice, or maybe a long day visit or an overnight stay on Islay, departing from nearby the ferry terminal at Kennacraig.

 To the south, the Mull of Kintyre is well worth exploring, visiting Saddle Abbey, Campbeltown and the Mull itself.
 Further north, Kilmartin Museum provides a fascinating introduction to the pre-historic stone circles of Kilmartin, the “king-making stone” on Dunadd, the “cup and ring” marks nearby.
 Close to Kilmartin, you can also visit Crinan and its Canal, which is used by yachts passing from the Loch Fyne to the West coast and the Hebrides.

-And here’s a wintery view for anyone wishing to spend Christmas and New Year here.
+And here’s a wintry view for anyone wishing to spend Christmas and New Year here.